-- Undersupplied market by the early 2020s due to a lack of project sanctioning over the last two years.
+- Offshore drilling for 2017-2023 down 13% on 2010-2017 due to the decline of project sanctioning over the last two years.

-Based on detailed models, the report examines each of the 67 covered countries in turn and includes a summary of hydrocarbon potential and sensitised production outlook, with associated development drilling requirements segmented into oil & gas for the onshore sector and shallow vs. deep water depths for the offshore sector.
+Based on detailed models, the report examines each of the 68 covered countries in turn and includes a summary of hydrocarbon potential and sensitised production outlook, with associated development drilling requirements segmented into oil & gas for the onshore sector and shallow vs. deep water depths for the offshore sector.
 Country-by-country exploration and appraisal (E&A) drilling forecasts for both the onshore and offshore sectors are also detailed.